llupRisinglll/bun-elysia-auth-service/README.md

 - [ ] Add support for other NoSQL DB
 - [ ] Add support for SMTP
 - [ ] Add a way to easily add a new version of the API

+## File Structure and Coding Convention
+* Controllers are in the `/routes` folder with `.controller` suffix before `.ts` extension. (e.g. `auth.controller.ts`)
+* The middlewares for the routes are located in the `controllers`.
+They are distinguished from other functions by having a prefix "_" on the function name.